mariamargherita/MedmnistImageClassification/README.md

     For exploration purposes, we fit the model on both RGB images and grey-scale images.
 We then decided to keep the RGB model since it held better performance results on the test set.

     We trained the model on 90% of training data and reserved a 10% for validation data.
-Once we found the model with the best performance on the validation data, getting a *test accuracy of 85%*.
+Once we found the model with the best performance on the validation data, we made predictions on the test date getting a *test accuracy of 85%*.

     > For exploration purposes, in the pipeline we left the code for training the best model on the full training data with prediction of test data labels and respective print of performance results.

 - *BreastMNIST* dataset

-    ...
+    We tuned the random forest hyperparameters on all training data by using cross validation.
+Once we found the best model, we made predictions on the test data getting a *test accuracy of 73%*.

+    > **Note**: This test accuracy is quite low and would need to be improved by means of better hyperparameter tuning.
+However, the computational effort is quite significant following data augmentation.

 <br>